 - Static outro videos uploaded to YouTube or Twitch

-On-demand videos allow content to be run at any time and will display directly on Crowdpurr's Mobile View.
+On-Demand Videos allow content to be run at any time and will display directly on Crowdpurr's Participant View.
 You can add up to 10 videos or streams that can be triggered at any time.

 Add an On-Demand Video

 On the Experience Dashboard of your Experience, go to the salmon-colored Streaming tab.
-Then go to the On-Demand Video section.
+Then scroll down to the On-Demand Video section as displayed below:

 Add a YouTube Video